turingschool/backend-curriculum-site/module1/lessons/testing_2_0.markdown

 * **Mocks** allows you to verify _behavior_.
 * More examples: http://www.rubydoc.info/github/floehopper/mocha/Mocha/Expectation

+### Check for Understanding
+With your partners, teach back the difference between stubs and mocks.
+Check the [mocha docs](https://github.com/freerange/mocha) for more details/

 ### Setup: Mocking and Stubbing Libraries
 We'll be using mocha for these exercises.
   * Run `gem install mocha` from command line